timbrigham-oc/sailpointSetupHelpers/salesforce.md

 Create an external client app, for example "Sailpoint Instance"

 ## Policies -> App Authorization
-'Expire fresh token if not used for specific time' Token Validity period at least 30 days
+- Expire fresh token if not used for specific time
+- Token Validity period at least 30 days

 ### OAuth Settings
 - **Enable OAuth Settings**: Check the box to enable OAuth settings for the app.